-People wearing PPE also must properly clean and maintain it.
+People wearing PPE also must check to see that it is properly cleaned and maintained.
 Clean, inspect and repair PPE according to the manufacturer’s instructions before each use.
 Dispose of PPE that is non-reusable or cannot be cleaned.
 Wash and store PPE separately from personal clothing.
 (See the Maine Farm Safety Program fact sheet on laundering pesticide-contaminated clothing, Bulletin #2303, Maine Farm Safety Program: Laundering Pesticide-Contaminated Clothing.)

 Become familiar with the types of pesticides used in the farming operation.
 Knowing the types of pesticides used determines the protective clothing and equipment needed to handle them.
-Consider the nature of the pesticides and the proximity of the chemical to points of entry on your body—dermal (through the skin), oral (through the mouth) or inhalation (through the lungs).
-Dressing for the job and understanding the potential risks of pesticide exposure are a must for anyone that handles, mixes, loads or applies chemicals.
+Consider the nature of the pesticides and the proximity of the chemical to points of entry on your body—dermal (through the skin and eyes), oral (through the mouth) or inhalation (through the lungs).
+Dressing for the job and understanding the potential risks of pesticide exposure are a must for anyone that handles, mixes, loads, or applies chemicals.

 Protective clothing can be divided into two groups: disposables and reusables.
 Reusables are usually made of laminated woven or nonwoven fabric-like rubberized rainwear.
 Research has shown that this type of equipment provides excellent protection against all types of pesticides, including spills of liquid concentrates.
 Advantages are that it is reusable and can be cleaned.
 However, it is expensive, heavy and uncomfortable in warm weather.
 Disposable protective clothing is usually made of spun bonded (nonwoven) fabrics that do not absorb pesticides as quickly as woven materials.
 The most popular type of spun bonded disposable clothing is the Tyvek™ suit.
 This type provides an effective barrier to several pesticide sprays and dusts.